Peters plus syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 short stature, cleft lip with or without cleft palate, and distinctive facial features.
-The most common eye abnormality is Peters anomaly which involves the thinning and clouding of the cornea and attachment of the iris to the cornea causing blurred vision.
-Other eye abnormalities such as glaucoma and cataracts are common.
+The most common eye abnormality is Peters anomaly, which involves the thinning and clouding of the cornea and attachment of the iris to the cornea causing blurred vision.
+Other eye abnormalities, such as glaucoma and cataracts are also common.
 The severity of symptoms may vary from person to person.
-The only gene that has been associated with Peters plus syndrome is B3GALTL.
-The syndrome is inherited in an autosomal recessive fashion.
+It is caused by mutations in the B3GLCT gene and is inherited in an autosomal recessive fashion.
 Treatment varies based on the severity of the symptoms; however, regular appointments with an ophthalmologist and avoidance of agents that increase the risk of glaucoma (e.g., corticosteroids) is recommended.Peters plus syndrome is a genetic condition characterized by abnormalities of the front part of the eye called the anterior chamber,

 - Genetics Home Reference (GHR) contains information on Peters plus syndrome.
 This website is maintained by the National Library of Medicine.